-Global reaction to Trump withdrawing WHO funding
+Factbox: Global reaction to Trump withdrawing WHO funding

-(Reuters) - U.S. President Donald Trump has instructed his administration to temporarily halt funding to the World Health Organization (WHO) over its handling of the COVID-19 disease pandemic.
+(Reuters) - U.S. President Donald Trump has instructed his administration to temporarily halt funding to the World Health Organization (WHO) over its handling of the coronavirus pandemic.

 Trump said the WHO had “failed in its basic duty and it must be held accountable”.
-He said it promoted China’s “disinformation” about the coronavirus that was likely to have led to a wider outbreak of disease.
+He said it promoted China’s “disinformation” about the virus that likely led to a wider outbreak.

 The United States is the biggest overall donor to the Geneva-based WHO, contributing more than $400 million in 2019, roughly 15% of its budget.